Latest snapshot of the coronavirus impact - Shepparton News

 SOUTH AUSTRALIA

-* Dining and drinking at cafes and restaurants now allowed, with up to 10 customers indoors and 10 outdoors.
+* Dining and drinking at cafes and restaurants allowed, currently with up to 10 customers indoors and 10 outdoors.

-* Stage two easing of restrictions will begin on June 5 allowing more customers to be served and cinemas to reopen.
+* Stage two easing of restrictions brought forward to June 1 to allow up to 50 people to attend funerals, up to 80 in large hospitality venues and up to 20 people in cinemas, theatres, museums, beauty salons, gyms and indoor fitness centres.

 * Students are already back in school full time.